MuffinHop/dosengine/README.md

 ### EGA mode with VGA palette
 This is basicly EGA 320x200 mode but most VGA cards support using VGA palette register to access 24-bit palette in EGA mode.
 You still only can use 16 colors / frame.
 Pixels are drawn to bitplane planars similar to Amiga.
 This mode can be used in some cases to have fast drawn sprites on screen.

+### Why page flipping on VGA and unchained may not help
+Engine will need to take into consideration the fact that viewer may be using ISA or EISA cards for graphics.
+They both have bus speed of 8.33 Mhz(Maybe overclocked to 12Mhz) and have a bus length from 8 to 32 bits depending on hardware.
+So it may be a good idea to avoid writing to video memory unless you're writing in a fast fill loop even if you are writing into a page flipped buffer in video memory.
+Therefor having buffer in regular memory may be a smart idea.
+Once writing to RAM buffer has been finished you copy your RAM buffer data onto VRAM buffer in a fast loop and after that flip the address.
+On PCI and VLB hardware this really is not an issue since speed they have is good enough.
+RAM speeds on most 486 motherboards can be accessed at 20-40Mhz in most cases with 32-bit bus.

+### So what this means
+My 486 PC has an EISA VGA card so I've decided to target that card therefor I have to use buffer on regular RAM and not in video RAM.
+Once I'm done with the buffer I copy it onto Video RAM with 32-bit chunks.
+On regular ISA this 32-bit pushing might cause a cycle of extra waiting but this should not be too bad.
+Because I'm fairly fine with a bit fat pixels I don't mind using mode 13h chunky mode.